voinsource/SmartWebView-Pro/README.md

 └─ /share.md    #Learn how to handle/parse external content shared w/ app
 ```

-## To Get Smart WebView Pro
+## Smart WebView Pro is a paid app
 This is a commercial project made for small and medium businesses to get started initially with their web applications.<br>
-To receive your copy of Smart WebView Pro, just drop an email to [getmgks@gmail.com].
+You can get your copy of Smart WebView Pro at a small fee, for any query just drop an email to [getmgks@gmail.com].

 ## Known issues in current version (v1.0)
 * Nothing reported yet.